markjnkim/es_mod/01-html/content/step-2-header-footer.md

 > 2. Move into the newly created `assets` folder using `cd` and then create another folder inside of `assets` called `css`
 >
 > 3. Move into the newly created `css` folder and now let's create a file called `style.css`.
 Don't worry about putting anything inside of it just yet.

->
-> 4. Lastly, we need to tell our HTML document to read any applicable styles that `style.css` may have for it.
+Now that our file is created, we need to tell our HTML document to read any applicable styles that `style.css` may have for it.
 We can achieve this by placing `<link rel="stylesheet" href="./assets/css/style.css" />` in between the `head` tags in our HTML document.

-This is an example of relative pathing.
-For more information, read the block marked "IMPORTANT" below.
+What we just did was use the HTML tag `link` to tell our HTML document to go find a specific resource (file) and incorporate it into the document.
+It needs at least one attribute, `href`, which behaves similarly to how it works in `a` tags, but this one is serving a different purpose.
+This one is saying "find this file called `style.css` located in the `css` folder inside of the `assets` folder, read it, and incorporate any of its information into this HTML document".
+This is the first real instance we've provided a value to an `href` that points to another file in our directory, this is what's known as `relative pathing`, and it is a very important concept so make sure to read the block below.

+The other attribute, `rel`, is providing a little more context as to what the HTML's relationship to the file being included through the `href` is supposed to be.
+In this case and most of the time, we'll be using `rel="stylesheet"`, but as time goes on there may be situations where that may change.

+> IMPORTANT: Relative file paths
 >
-> 5. Let's test this and make sure it worked by adding the following to `style.css`:
->
-> ```css
-> body {
->   font-family: Helvetica, Arial, sans-serif;
->   background-color: tomato;
-> }
-> ```
->
-> 6. If that turned the whole background of your page to red, then it works!
-Please remove the `background-color` style from the page as we won't need it anymore.

-> IMPORTANT: A note about `relative file pathing`
->
 > Throughout our careers, there will be almost daily instances where we will have to make one file look for and read another.
-We used this above in Step 4 with the `link` tag's `href` value "./assets/css/style.css".
+We used this above with the `link` tag's `href` value "./assets/css/style.css".
 >
 > When we breakdown this value, it is essentially saying "starting where this current file is (`.` denotes the current directory), let's look in a subdirectory called "assets", then from "assets", look in a subdirectory called "css", and lastly, select a file called "style.css".
 >
-> This works well for us because the other option is to put a hard set path from the host computer's directory structure, meaning it'd look something like this:
+> This works well for us because the other option is to put a hard set path (also known as `absolute path`) from the host computer's directory structure, meaning it'd look something like this:
 >
 > ```html
 > <link rel="stylesheet" href="/Users/alexrosenkranz/Desktop/run-buddy/assets/css/style.css" />